Dave-team/Knowledge-base/Principles.md

 Don't assume things to be true.
 Check for yourself and clarify with others

 Be curious

+-	Be very experimental when it comes down to health but also more in general.
+See life as periodic sprints where you try out new things and learn new things.
+This will make life interesting and it is supposed to slow time down.
+-	In general, file is about fulfillment – becoming better at things.
+This leads to happiness.
+When people are complacent and comfortable, suicide rates go up as people start to wonder: is this all there is?
+Instead, pick a new thing to learn and use discipline to get better at it.
+Be disciplined, be active, get better at things.

 To live by:
 - At some point, life will flash you by.
 Make sure it is worth watching.